lightbend/RSocketCloudflow/README.md

 The idea behind the implementation is to replace HTTP Ingress from the original implementation with the RSocket ingress.
 Three different ingress implementations are provided:
-* Fire and forget JSON based ingress implemented by the [class](sensordata/src/main/scala/com/lightbend/sensordata/RSocketIngress.scala).
+* Fire and forget JSON based ingress implemented by the [class](sensordata/src/main/scala/com/lightbend/sensordata/rsocket/ingress/UTF8FireAndForget.scala).
 Here Rsocket `fire and forget` interactions are used, and sensor data is passed as text JSON.
-* Fire and forget Avro based ingress implemented by the [class](sensordata/src/main/scala/com/lightbend/sensordata/RSocketBinaryIngress.scala).
+* Fire and forget Avro based ingress implemented by the [class](sensordata/src/main/scala/com/lightbend/sensordata/rsocket/ingress/BinaryFireAndForget.scala).
-Here Rsocket `fire and forget` interactions are used, and sensor data is passed as Avro encoded binary.
+Here RSocket `fire and forget` interactions are used, and sensor data is passed as Avro encoded binary.
+Alternatively, for this interaction you can use [class](sensordata/src/main/scala/com/lightbend/sensordata/rsocket/ingress/RSocketIngressSource.scala) using Akka source
-* Stream Avro based ingress implemented by the [class](sensordata/src/main/scala/com/lightbend/sensordata/RSocketStreamIngress.scala).
+* Stream Avro based ingress implemented by the [class](sensordata/src/main/scala/com/lightbend/sensordata/rsocket/ingress/BinaryRequestStream.scala).
 Here Rsocket `request-stream` interactions are used, and sensor data is passed as Avro encoded binary.

 Any of the implementations can be used.
 To pick the one that you want to use, go to [blueprint](sensordata/src/main/blueprint/blueprint.conf)